-Another example when this could be helpful is in the case of the ‘filter’ type pages discussed earlier that may still be indexed even when added to a robots file.
+Another example when this could be helpful is the ‘filter’ type pages discussed earlier that may still be indexed even when added to a robots file.
 Making good use of these special meta tag rules, you can specify that any page with a particular filter/search refinement is automatically given a noindex tag by default.

 Head spinning yet?
-It’s very technical we know.
+It’s very technical, we know.
 And actually just the tip of the iceberg.
-As good as Demandware can be for retail SEO it is also often prone to fall victim to some other, very common SEO problems that can affect any site, no matter what it’s purpose is and what platform it’s based on.
+As good as Demandware can be for retail SEO it is also often prone to fall victim to some other, widespread SEO problems that can affect any site, no matter what it’s purpose is and what platform it’s based on.
 These include:

 - Poorly optimised 404 rules and 404 pages.
 By this we mean for products that you no longer carry that have been removed from your site but are probably still linked to elsewhere across the Internet)

 - Keyword over optimisation, as a result of repetitive product descriptions.